PlanetDogeCodes/KAI-7B-v0.1/README.md

 As you can see in the benchmark above, KAI-7B excells in STEM but needs work in the Math and Coding fields.

 ## Notice
-Mistral 7B is a pretrained base model and therefore does not have any moderation mechanisms.
+KAI-7B is a pretrained base model and therefore does not have any moderation mechanisms.